kwekyix/oxtak-news/README.md

-# Oxtak Press & Coverage Blog
+# Oxtak News Page

-The press page at **oxtak.com/blog** — a curated list of media mentions of Oxtak, shown as a filterable, searchable timeline.
+The press page at **news.oxtak.com** — a curated list of media mentions of Oxtak, shown as a filterable, searchable timeline.

 ---

 ## One-time setup

-You only need to do this once.
+You only need to do this once

 **1. Install Python**
 Download and install Python 3.10 or newer from [python.org](https://www.python.org/downloads/).
 During installation, check the box that says **"Add Python to PATH"**.